Guillaumecoi/MUCM/README.md

 Perfect for teams that value documentation as code and want their requirements to travel with the codebase.

+**[→ See a Complete Example: E-Commerce Demo](examples/ecommerce-demo/)** - Explore a real-world project with personas, use cases, and multiple methodologies in action.

 ## Features

 ### 🧩 Extensible